 Knight Templar: Joseph.
 As noted, he harshly punishes David when the latter makes an innocent remark about needing a third arm to tie a difficult knot, because he interprets it as David wishing to be a mutant.

 Laser-Guided Karma: Joseph Strorm has been instrumental in getting numerous mutants banished to the Fringes.
-During the climactic final battle his brother Gordon, who was banished as a child for this very reason, singles out Joseph in the crowd and shoots him dead.
+During the climactic final battle his mutant brother Gordon, likewise banished as a child, singles out Joseph in the crowd and shoots him dead.

 Love Makes You Crazy: Uncle Axel cites this as the reason why Anne's relationship with a 'normal' man poses an overwhelming threat to the safety of the group as a whole; out of guilt or self-abasement or some other passion, eventually she will feel the need to confess all.